How to setup a basic VPC with EC2 and RDS using Terraform

 }

-Please note; I removed the tag blocks for brevity, but you should tag every resource possible to enable easy cost tracking of your deployments and to be able to find everything should anything go wrong with the tfstate
+Please note; I removed the tag blocks for brevity, but you should tag every resource possible to enable easy cost tracking of your deployments and to be able to find everything should anything go wrong with the tfstate.

-The route table is configured to be associated with an internet gateway in the aws_route_table_association
+The route table is configured to be associated with an internet gateway in the aws_route_table_association resource.
+Any subnet we supply in var.subnet_ids will have access to the route table configuration and the internet gateway.

 I call the VPC module like this: